 3. Then, if you would like, create a paperback.
 This will also take you a while.
 The skills and knowledge you need to create a paperback book are different than that of an ebook.

-4. Creating an audio book is on the easy side, especially if you already have experience creating audio podcast episodes of your blog posts.
-But, again, there will be a lot of learning and time involved to create a proper and saleable audio book.
+4. Creating an audiobook is on the easy side, especially if you already have experience creating audio podcast episodes of your blog posts.
+But, again, there will be a lot of learning and time involved to create a proper and saleable audiobook.

 5. Creating an online class seems like an interesting and fun way to profit from your bundle of blog posts.
-And now there are some very big and popular website that make this process easy.
+And now there are some very big and popular websites that make this process easy.

 6. Creating an adult-ed class might be fun if you are interested in getting in front of an audience that wants to learn about your subject.
 I know that every high-school and community college near me is always looking for people that want to teach an evening class.
 The income from this is very low, but it’s probably a great experience.

 There you have it.
 A quick run-down, and the fundamentals, of repurposing your blog posts in such a way that helps you build credibility, and helps you to make some money.
 You can keep the process as simple as possible, and simply write your blog posts, and someday make an ebook.
 Or, you can enhance your blog posts as much as possible, and build a large following of readers, and produce ebooks, paperback books, audiobooks, and classes.
 But, it all starts with that first good blog post.